AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 <!-- Workflow + Workflow activities-->

-Learn how to access Federated Audience Composition, guardrails and limitations in [this page](access-prerequisites.md).
+Learn how to access Federated Audience Composition, guardrails and limitations on [this page](access-prerequisites.md).

-See also frequently asked questions in [this page](faq.md).
+See also frequently asked questions on [this page](faq.md).

 >[!CONTEXTUALHELP]